Al Fresco Meaning in English | Simple Definition, Synonyms & Example

 Al fresco in American English

-Americans may use it in restaurants or lifestyle settings to make outdoor dining sound more appealing and sophisticated.
+In American English, al fresco means eating or living outdoors, often with a fancy or European touch.
+Americans use it in restaurants or lifestyle settings to make outdoor dining sound more appealing and sophisticated.

 How is the verb al fresco pronounced?